Getting Started

 var testableSaga = new TestableSaga<MySaga, MyData>();

-This assumes that the saga has a parameter-less constructor.
-If the saga has a constructor that requires services to be injected, a factory can be specified to create an instance of the saga class for each handled message.
+This assumes a parameterless constructor.
+If the saga requires injected services, a factory can be provided to create an instance per handled message:

 var testableSaga = new TestableSaga<MySaga, MyData>(